acend/kubernetes-basics-training/content/en/docs/09/05/_index.md

 {{% param cliToolName %}} describe quota --namespace <namespace>
 ```

-Above command could (must not) output this (name and Namespace will vary):
+The above command could (must not) output this (name and Namespace will vary):

 ```
 Name:            lab-quota